Latent Modes of Nonlinear Flows -- a Koopman Theory Analysis: Introduction

 \paragraph{Main Contributions} We formulate the conditions for the existence of a \ac{KEF}.
 If it exists, there is an infinite set of \acp{KEF}.
 We distinguish between different types of eigenfunction groups and analyze their multiplicity.
-We show that certain multiplicities are crucial to obtain dynamics reconstruction, controllability, and observability (Sec. \ref{sec:disKoopman}).
+We show that certain multiplicities are crucial to obtain dynamics reconstruction, controllability, and observability (Section \ref{sec:disKoopman}).
 These conclusions are extended to the full continuous setting.
-Conditions for the existence of \acp{KEFal} are presented (Sec. \ref{sec:conKoopman}).
-Following these insights, we suggest an alternative algorithm for finding Koopman modes induced by fitting time functions that best characterize the dynamics.
-This algorithm overcomes some inherent limitations of \ac{DMD} (Sec. \ref{sec:ourDMD}).
+Conditions for the existence of \acp{KEFal} are presented (Section \ref{sec:conKoopman}).
+Following these insights, we suggest an alternative algorithm for finding Koopman modes induced by fitting time profiles that best characterize the dynamics.
+This algorithm overcomes some inherent limitations of \ac{DMD} (Section \ref{sec:ourDMD}).
+We attempt to bridge between nonlinear spectral decomposition and \ac{KMD}.
+Specifically, we show that spectral \ac{TV} of \cite{gilboa2014total} and its generalizations yield Koopman modes.
 Throughout this work, we illustrate the theory with simple toy examples.
-Additional examples and experiments are given in Sec. \ref{sec:results} .
+Additional examples and experiments are given in Section \ref{sec:results} .
 In the following section, we provide the essential definitions and notations.